- New iPad Pro likely to arrive in March 2020

 Wish list of new features

 The 2018 iPad Pro tablets are phenomenal devices, full of power and impressive features.
 But they're not perfect.
-Here are some of the features and improvements we'd like to see in 2019 or 2020.
+Here are some of the features and improvements we'd like to see in 2020.

 Let's look further into the future.
 One last insight from the April 2019 Kuo report we've mentioned twice before in this article is that Apple is currently developing an iPad Pro with 5G capabilities, but it won't release this until after the much-anticipated 5G iPhone.
 2021 is one rumoured release date for the 5G iPad Pro.